betheden/hebrew-grammar/content/definiteness.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Biblical Hebrew, when a definite
-:ref:`noun_common`
+:ref:`common noun<noun_common>`
-is followed by a definite adjective, the definiteness of both terms shows that they belong together.
+is followed by a definite :ref:`attributive adjective<adjective_attributive>`, the definiteness of both terms shows that they belong together.
-That particular adjective is describing that particular noun.
+In other words, that particular adjective is describing that particular noun.

 .. csv-table:: Example: JOS 21:45